nategiraudeau/area-of-triangle-action/README.md

 # area of triangle javaScript action

-This action prints the area of the triangle that has the width and the height entered.
+This action calculates the area of a triangle.

 ## Inputs